klipspringr/hackedu/workshops/soccer/mouse_movement.md

 ## Deciding Where to Write the Code

-Whenever we want to set the position of the sprite to be wherever our mouse is.
+We want to set the position of the sprite to be wherever our mouse is.

 We don't want to do this just once, we want to do it _forever_.
-Because we want to do it forever, let's write it in `draw function`
+Because we want to do it forever, let's write it in `draw function`.

 ## Setting the Position of the Sprite